 Figure 5.2.2-1: Procedures for successful SBI-based SM MO message transfer

-0 SMS-IWMSC registers Niwmsc_SMService service in the NRF, during the NF registration procedure.
+0 The SMS-IWMSC registers with the Niwmsc_SMService service in the NRF, during the NF registration procedure.

-1 MO SM message transfer from UE to SMSF through AMF follows the current procedure as defined in 3GPP TS 23.040 [2]
+1 The MO SM message transfer from the UE to the SMSF through the AMF follows the current procedure as defined in 3GPP TS 23.040 [2]

-2a If SMSF knows from local configuration that the target SMS-IWMSC does not support SBI, it shall quit the SBI-based procedure and fallback to legacy (MAP/Diameter) protocol based procedures, as defined in TS 23.040 [2],
+2a If the SMSF knows from the local configuration that the target SMS-IWMSC does not support SBI, it shall quit the SBI-based procedure and fallback to legacy (MAP/Diameter) protocol based procedures, as defined in TS 23.040 [2],

-or SMSF invokes the Nnrf_NFDiscovery to discover and select serving SMS-IWMSC with the parameters of SUPI and/or GPSI and/or location (e.g. TAIs, CGIs, etc.) and/or E.164 address of the SC.
+or the SMSF invokes the Nnrf_NFDiscovery to discover and selects the serving SMS-IWMSC with the parameters of SUPI and/or GPSI and/or location (e.g. TAIs, CGIs, etc.) and/or E.164 address of the SC.

-2b If no SMS-IWMSC could be discovered, the NRF indicates so to SMSF (by not including any SMS-IWMSC instance in the discovery response), and SMSF shall quit the SBI-based procedure and fallback to legacy (MAP/Diameter) protocol based procedures, as defined in TS 23.040 [2].
+2b If no SMS-IWMSC could be discovered, the NRF indicates so to the SMSF (by not including any SMS-IWMSC instance in the discovery response), and the SMSF shall quit the SBI-based procedure and fallback to the legacy (MAP/Diameter) protocol based procedures, as defined in TS 23.040 [2].

-If a SMS-IWMSC is discovered and selected, NRF returns the IP addresses or FQDNs of the serving SMS-IWMSC to provide Niwmsc_SMService service to SMSF.
+If an SMS-IWMSC is discovered and selected, the NRF returns the IP addresses or FQDNs of the serving SMS-IWMSC to provide the Niwmsc_SMService service to the SMSF.

-3 SMSF sends a Niwmsc_SMService_MoForwardSm service request to the URI of serving SMS-IWMSC, which is obtained in step 2b.
+3 The SMSF sends a Niwmsc_SMService_MoForwardSm service request to the URI of the serving SMS-IWMSC, which is obtained in step 2b.
 The payload body of the request shall contain the SM record to be sent, the Service Centre address, the callbackURI for MO SMS Delivery Report, the timer for waiting the MO SMS Delivery Report, and optionally contains the Access Type.
+If the MPS for Messaging indication from the UDM is set (enabled), the SMSF includes the MPS for Messaging indication in the request and sets the transport priority (e.g., DSCP and Message priority header) of the request to a value appropriate for MPS and handles the request with priority.

-4 MO SMS delivery procedure between SMS-IWMSC and SC is the same as the definition in step 4 of Figure 4.13.3.3-1 of 3GPP TS 23.502 [4].
+4 The MO SMS delivery procedure between the SMS-IWMSC and the SC is the same as the definition in step 4 of Figure 4.13.3.3-1 of 3GPP TS 23.502 [4].
+If the MPS for Messaging indication from the SMSF is set (enabled), the SMS-IWMSC sets the transport priority (e.g., DSCP and Diameter priority) of the request to a value appropriate for MPS and handles the request with priority.

-5 SMS-IWMSC sends Niwmsc_SMService_MoForwardSm response to deliver the MO SMS delivery report to the URI of serving SMSF, which is obtained in step 3
+5 The SMS-IWMSC sends the Niwmsc_SMService_MoForwardSm response to deliver the MO SMS delivery report to the URI of the serving SMSF, which is obtained in step 3.

-6 MO SMS delivery report procedure between SMSF, AMF and UE is the same as the 3GPP TS 23.502 [4].
+6 The MO SMS delivery report procedure between the SMSF, the AMF and the UE is the same as the 3GPP TS 23.502 [4].

-When no more SMS is to be sent, the procedure for CP-ack and SMS ack is the same as the 3GPP TS 23.502 [4].
+When no more SMS is to be sent, the procedure for the CP-ack and the SMS ack is the same as in 3GPP TS 23.502 [4].

 These procedures are defined in step 6a to 6d of Figure 4.13.3.3-1 of 3GPP TS 23.502 [4].